Padma Kumari Aryal

 Padma Kumari Aryal is a Nepali communist politician, a former member of the House of Representatives, former cabinet minister for Land Management, Cooperatives and Poverty Alleviation and current Minister of Agriculture and Livestock Development.
 She was also previously the Minister of State for Health and Population.

 CPN UML career

 As of 2017, she was the central committee member of CPN UML and district chairperson of Syangja district for the party.

 2017 legislative election

 In the federal legislative election of 2017, she was the CPN UML candidate for Syangja-2 constituency under the first-past-the-post system.
 She won the election, defeating her nearest rival Gopal Man Shrestha of Nepali Congress by more than 3,500 votes.
-She received 35,142 votes while Shrestha received 31,436.
-She was one of only eight women to be elected to parliament by a direct vote of the people in the 2017 election.
+She received 35,142 votes to Shrestha's 31,436.
+She was one of only eight women elected to parliament by a direct vote of the people in the 2017 election.

 Personal life

 Aryal has four brothers and three sisters.
 Her mother died in October 2018.